 There will be two locations for citizens to recycle their Christmas trees.

-For more information, please contact Keep Statesboro-Bulloch Beautiful ksbb@statesboroga.gov
+For more information, please contact Keep Statesboro-Bulloch Beautiful at ksbb@statesboroga.gov

 As your holiday celebrations come to a close, please consider bringing your tree to our chipper event.